pottereric/pottereric.github.com/_posts/2018-01-27-Making-Canopy-Tests-Repeatable-With-Respawn.markdown

 ## Conclusion

 I put together an exploratory project using Canopy and Respawn together.
 You can see it [here](https://github.com/pottereric/CanopyRespawnDemo).
 If you want to run it, you will need to clone the CrisisCheckin repo and run it locally.
 I was pleased with how smoothly the two libraries worked together.
 I was also pleased with how easy it was to use them to create integration tests that are repeatable and reliable.

+#### Update
+Chris Holt, the author of Canopy, gave me some great feedback.
+He pointed out that while cleaning the database makes some tests cases easier to write, there are also benefits to having a test suite that accumulates data.
+Tests suites that accumulate data can help you identify performance issues such as missing database indexes.
+If you want to have a large amount of data and still reset the database before a test run, you could use a tool that generates a massive amount of test data.

+He also pointed out that you couldn't use a tool like Respawn in a scenario where multiple people are testing against the same database because Respawn would nuke everyone's test data, not just yours.